Leave, out of office and sickness

 Restricting user access to leave setups

-Any user with at least Write permissions for the Calendar module (and Administrators) can access the Leave Setup section.
+Users with at least Write permissions for the Calendar module (and Administrators) can access the Leave Setup section.

-On the Module Options tab scroll down to the Leave Access setting and click Edit.
+On the Module Options tab, scroll down to the Leave Access setting and click Edit.

 On the Leave Access pop-up, select the User Groups to whom the Leave Setup section is Visible.
 If you are a Line Manager or need Leave Setup access, make sure that your user account is a member of one of the selected User Group restrictions - otherwise, you won't be able to access the Leave Setup section.
 See the related support article for further information on Restricting visibility and access with User Groups.